melsman/melsman.github.io/cv.md

 #### Publications

+* [2026] William Henrich Due, Martin Elsman, and Troels Henriksen.
+Hash Maps in a Functional Array Language.
+In Draft Proceedings of the 26th International Symposium on Trends in Functional Programming (TFP ‘26).
+Odense, Denmark.
+February 2026.

+* [2025b] Martin Elsman.
+Compositional Deep Argument Flattening.
+In Informal Proceeding of the 2025 ML Family Workshop (ML ‘25), Singapore.
+October 2025.

 * [2025a] Martin Elsman.
 Deriving a Kronecker-Free Functional Quantum Simulator.
 In Informal Proceeding of the 2nd Workshop on Quantum Software (WQS '25), Seoul, Republic of Korea.
 June 2025.

 * [2025] Martin Elsman and Troels Henriksen.
 Gate Fusion is Map Fusion.
 In Proceedings of the 11th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '25).
 Seoul, Republic of Korea.
 June, 2025.